Please ensure Javascript is enabled for purposes of website accessibility

 Nursing home neglect and abuse are caused by inadequate training, understaffing, or staff burnout.
 These factors can cause caregivers to vent their frustrations to the people in their care.
 They may also ignore life-threatening situations such as strokes or falls.

 If your loved one has been abused, you can take precautions to keep them safe.
 First, you should notify the appropriate authorities or the state adult protective services.
-Nursing home abuse attorneys can also help you seek financial compensation to cover medical expenses.
+A Queens personal injury lawyer can also help you seek financial compensation to cover medical expenses.

 Current statistics on Nursing home abuse